Nanofus/novel.js/DOCUMENTATION.md

 ## Translations
 **(COMING IN 0.8.0)**

 Novel.js supports multilingualism!
 The language used is defined in `novel.json`'s `settings.language`, and can be changed by using the `setLanguage` command in a choice or a scene.
+Translations can be done either directly in `novel.json` or by using separate CSV files.

 ### Translating text and choices